 I added this one in here because it could be a great deal.
 The Vulcan 3.0 V6 engine is an all-time great engine.
 It really is bulletproof.
 In the photos, it doesn’t say anything about the crash or any damages, just a “list of recommended fixes” by a mechanic.
 That is very vague and the low low price makes you wonder what type of fixes the list includes.

-Common issues for this generation of Ranger is a cracked cylinder head.
+A common issue for this generation of Ranger is a cracked cylinder head.
 But if this truck had a cracked header it would be included in the listing.
 If there are no major issues you could luck out with a great ride that is well below the $5,000 budget.
 This can easily become the best 4×4 for under 5k on this list.
-Rangers are legendary.
+The rangers are legendary.

 The owner states it will need a new clutch and there are damages to the liner and weather stripping.
 That is not too bad.
 It does have over 264,000 miles on it so it is expected to have some problems.
 I am 37 and my body is pretty creaky.